 In a new study, researchers found that overweight people who used a new intervention called Functional Imagery Training (FIT) lost an average of five times more weight than those using talking therapy alone.

 In addition, these users lost 4.3 cm more around their waist circumference in six months and continued to lose weight after the intervention had finished.

 The research was conducted by a team from the University of Plymouth and Queensland University.

-In the study, the team examined 141 people who used FIT or Motivational Interviewing (MI), a technique that seeing a counselor support a person to develop, highlight and talk about their need or motivation for change, and their reasons for wanting to change.
+In the study, the team examined 141 people who used Functional Imagery Training (FIT ) or Motivational Interviewing (MI), a technique that sees a counselor support a person to develop, highlight and talk about their need or motivation for change, and their reasons for wanting to change.

 FIT goes one step further than MI, as it makes use of multi-sensory imagery to explore these changes by teaching clients how to elicit and practice motivational imagery themselves.

 The intervention group started by taking people through an exercise about a lemon.